lsd-rs/lsd/README.md

 ## Customizing lsd (configuration and theming)
 > [!TIP]
 > In order to make the customization process easier for you we’ve supplied sample files.
 These files contain the entries for all the defaults that `lsd` comes with after installation.
 You can find the sample files in the [documentation folder](./doc)`.
+>
+> We've also supplied a [color reference](./doc/colors.md) where we’ve documented the default colors `lsd` uses in its output.
+You can also preview there.

 In order to tailor `lsd` to your specific needs you can create any of the following three files and make adjustments as you see fit.